 In fact, they might even be the very reason you and your spouse stayed together as long as you have, despite the breakdown of your marriage.

 But now that you're divorcing, ensuring your child's well-being is your first priority.

 And it starts with creating a sound parenting plan to outline how you and your spouse will effectively co-parent your children and share in their care and upbringing after your divorce is final.

 What is a Divorce Parenting Plan?

 While every parenting agreement is as unique as your children, there are a number of areas each must cover.
-These ares include:
+These areas include:

 Who will your children spend nights, weekends, holidays, summers, vacations and snow days with?